ChristianKohler/Homepage/content/posts/2021-01-22-ng-modules/index.md

 - There are two types of NgModules: Eagerly loaded and lazy loaded modules
 - Eagerly loaded modules are always bundled in the main bundle
 - Lazy loaded modules have their own bundle file
-- Shared modules are optimised and bundled with the best available bundle

 ## Why do we need NgModules?